 Banks are more selective

-Banks now analyze with much greater precision:
+Banks now analyze much more precisely:

 • income stability,

-• overall indebtedness,
+• overall debt level,

-• origin of wealth,
+• the origin of wealth,

-• quality of the financed property.
+• the quality of the financed property.

 However:

-• not all banks finance non residents,
+• not all banks finance non-residents,

-• down payment requirements are often higher,
+• equity contribution requirements are often higher,

 • and timelines may be longer.